Kong/konnect-quickstart/plugins/authentication/key-authentication/README.md

 ## Installation using Admin API

-You can leverage the insomnia repository [here](https://github.com/irishtek-solutions/kong-konnect-inso)
+You can leverage the insomnia repository [here](https://github.com/irishtek-solutions/kong-konnect-inso) for Admin API usage.

 ## Installation using KIC